coalaura/up/README.md

 - Transfers are noticeably quicker than traditional `scp` or `sftp`.
 - No setup: use the same SSH keys and host aliases you already have.
 - Small single binary for sending and receiving.
+- Uses TLS 1.3 with HTTP/2 by default and supports HTTP/3 with `--http3`/`-h3`.

 | | Protocol | Performance Considerations |
 | :- | :- | :- |